 An embryo must hatch out of its outer membrane (zona pellucida) before implanting in the uterine wall (endometrium).
-Sometimes the zona is abnormally thick.
+Sometimes, the zona is abnormally thick.
 Laser assisted hatching is a technique that allows a small gap in the zona pellucida to be made.
 This will aid the embryo in breaking out of this membrane and facilitates implantation.
-It is a technique that is performed prior to embryo transfer and when doing trophectoderm biopsies.
-Assisted hatching is specifically recommended for patients who are over 37 years of age, have diminished ovarian reserve as determined by a day 3 FSH level or have lower antral follicle counts.
-Patients who are poor responders to gonadotropin stimulation or have had previous failed implantation may also benefit from this procedure.
-Studies have shown the assisted hatching improves IVF success rates in both fresh embryo transfers and frozen embryo transfers.
+It is a technique that is performed before embryo transfer and when doing trophectoderm biopsies.
+Assisted hatching is specifically recommended for patients who are over 37 years of age, have diminished ovarian reserve as determined by a day 3 FSH level, or have lower antral follicle counts.
+Patients who are poor responders to gonadotropin stimulation, or have had previous failed implantation may also benefit from this procedure.
+Studies have shown that assisted hatching improves IVF success rates in both fresh embryo transfers and frozen embryo transfers.

 Microsurgical Epididymal Sperm Aspiration (MESA) or Testicular Sperm Extraction (TESE)